 Having a visa to work or visit New Zealand doesn't mean that you would be covered by the health care system if something were to happen.

-If you have an accident or injure yourself while playing sport or at work, you will be covered in most instances by ACC.
-In other cases, it will vary based on the type of visa you have, your country of origin and the duration of your stay.
+In other cases where you find yourself unwell, your level of cover under the public health system will depend on the type of visa you have, your country of origin and the duration of your stay.
 Visas are complicated, but we can roughly break visa holders into two main categories which are listed below.
-Both have access to different services so its important to understand what cover your visa provides.
+Both have access to different services, so it's important to understand what cover your visa provides.

 If you have a work visa valid for two years or more